 Staff members have experience working with all types of pain conditions and the program has distinguished itself as one of the first interdisciplinary pain management programs in the country.
 Treatment is tailored to the needs of each patient and promotes overall wellness and functioning.

-Our Pain Management Program uses an interdisciplinary team of health care professionals who specialize in pain, including doctors, nurses, physical therapists and psychologists.
-These health care professionals work together to develop an effective pain management program that incorporates physical rehabilitation and psychological management of pain, as well as techniques such as manual physical therapy, meditation, relaxation, nutritional education and exercise such as tai chai and yoga.
+Our Chronic Pain Management Program uses an interdisciplinary team of health care professionals who specialize in pain, including doctors, nurses, physical therapists and psychologists.
+These health care professionals work together to develop an effective chronic pain management program that incorporates physical rehabilitation and psychological management of pain, as well as techniques such as manual physical therapy, meditation, relaxation, nutritional education and exercise such as tai chi and yoga.
 The program teaches patients coping skills to help them better manage pain throughout their daily lives so they may return to activities associated with family, school or work.

 When patients complete the Chronic Pain Management Program, they leave with tools for healthy self-management of their pain, a more adaptive life, and the ability to reduce their health care utilization.
 Most importantly, patients learn that pain is not a barrier to daily activity.
 After completing the program, patients can contact our staff at any time with new problems or further questions.
-The Pain Management Program is just one facet of a comprehensive pain management team, which also includes programs for acute, cancer and pain after surgery.
+The Chronic Pain Management Program is just one facet of a comprehensive pain management team, which also includes programs for acute, cancer and pain after surgery.

 For more information, call us at 402.559.4364.